Planning for your child’s transition into adulthood

 As the parent of a young man ‘transitioning into adulthood now’ what are the challenges you see ahead?

-• and how will he live a happy, healthy life with meaning and purpose?
+• How will he live a happy, healthy life with meaning and purpose?

 Like all parents in my position, I worry about who will support and advocate for him in the future.
 But rather than dwell on the challenges, I have chosen to jump in and immerse myself among the innovators, the ones formulating unique solutions and carving new paths and and I’ll happily speak for hours about what we are planning for Jack.
 To quote directly from Shrek – ‘It’s getting me to shut up that’s the trick!’